Ever gone through a mini heart attack when the potential client asks: “What are your rates?”

 Ashley R. Cummings is a freelance writer for SaaS, Marketing, and eCommerce platforms.
 She surveyed 344 freelancers to find out how much they charge their clients.

-She found that freelancers use different pricing models shown in the graph below.
+She found that freelancers use different pricing structures shown in the graph below.

 - 40% charge per project